 Holistic Health For All Infants Worldwide

 The exodus has started.
 Men women children, hungry and thirsty and tired and exhausted, are on long marches on foot, trying to reach their native villages.
 Most are labourers or other daily wagers who have lost their jobs.
 Chaotic scenes everywhere.
-Every Infant Matters raising funds to provide food and groceries and water
+Every Infant Matters provides food and grocery kits to 950 people

 Thousands have lost jobs in this pandemic.
 There is no food, no water no accommodation, no transport.

 "I need funds urgently to provide these people with food and water, " says Dr Radhika Batra.

 Every Infant Matters is grateful to its donors who have sent bottles of liquid soap.

 Some are being distributed, while others are being used to wash the hands of homeless people before giving them a nutritious meal.

 "My heart is overflowing with gratitude for my supporters.
 I kept writing and putting pictures on Instagram; the funds kept pouring in" says Dr Radhika Batra